 The agent investigated more but with no luck.
 I began to stress and panic.
 Don’t tell me I lost another bag!
 Buying new clothes in Paris is going to be expensive.
 What the hell, American Airlines?!

 After some more investigating, it turned out my bag had been tagged for an earlier Paris flight, but it was never scanned showing it left JFK, nor that it had already arrived in Paris.

 “The bag should have been scanned,” I was told.

 But it wasn’t, and no one was sure where it was.

-We are all slaves to our past experiences.
-I’ve lost bags or had them arrive late before and I was nervous that this was going to happen again.
+We’re all slaves to our past experiences.
+I’ve lost bags or had them arrive late before, and I was nervous that this was going to happen again.
 When an airline says it can’t find your bag, it normally doesn’t end well.